-In trying to find an answer to this question, the only conclusive and consistent result I could find that there are many different reasons.
+In trying to answer this question, the only conclusive and consistent result, I could find that there are many different reasons.
 Each source seems to have reasons.

-One study stated that the majority of failures were as a result of scaling too fast, another blames incompetence, with a study by CBInsights, mentions no market need for the product or service delivered as number one reason for failure.
-Yet another common reason is running out of funds, with loads more reasons, including childhood programming.
+One study stated that most failures resulted from scaling too fast; another blames incompetence; a survey by CBInsights, mentions no market need for the product or service delivered as the number one reason for failure.
+Yet another common cause is running out of funds, with loads more grounds, including childhood programming.

-The conclusion?
-There are many factors that play a part in startup success.
+The conclusion? many factors play a part in startup success.
 It is not a simple linear equation where you can easily follow cause and effect.
-Rather, it’s a complex eco-system where even the best players still don’t know all the answers.
+Instead, it’s a complex ecosystem where even the best players still don’t know all the answers.

 Why startups succeed

 Like the failures, there are a lot of varying reasons why startup success is achieved.
-Yet, one reason that popped up more often than others, is whether you’re trying to do it alone or have a partner.
-Turns out that two heads are indeed better than one!
+Yet, one reason that popped up more often than others is whether you’re trying to do it alone or have a partner.
+It turns out that two heads are indeed better than one!

 The reason I believe is linked to a term called selective attention.
-Daniel Simons, a prominent Professor of Psychology famous for his work in the field of visual cognition, conducted an experiment to show our blindness to things that should be obvious.
+Daniel Simons, a prominent Professor of Psychology famous for his work in visual cognition, experimented with showing our blindness to things that should be obvious.

 A group of people wearing either a white or a black shirt passes a ball between them, constantly moving around.
 The viewer must count the number of passes by people wearing white shirts only.
 Afterwards, they’re asked whether they saw the gorilla.
 About half of the respondents didn’t notice the gorilla stop in the middle of the group before walking away.